What causes schizophrenia psychology?

 Try to reach out and assure the person that you are there for them.
 At the same time, don’t be too pushy or overenthusiastic with your offers to help; give them some space.
 Make your intention known to the person and wait for them to approach you.

-See also What Time Zone Is Auckland UTC?
+See also What Is CTG Test In Pregnancy?

 What percentage of humans have schizophrenia?